vouillon/opam-android-repository/README.md

 The Android NDK (Native Development Kit) is automatically downloaded.

-On a 64bit Debian or Ubuntu installation, you need to install package `gcc-multilib`, as we have to build 32 bit OCaml binaries when targeting 32 bit architectures.
+On a 64bit Debian or Ubuntu installation, you need to install package `gcc-multilib` and `lib32z1`, as we have to build 32 bit OCaml binaries when targeting 32 bit architectures.

 Directory structure
 -------------------